 There are many things that the bureaus look at when they calculate your score each month.
 Your credit card limit is the most obvious factor that is taken into account.
-Credit providers will allocate you with a credit limit, based on your earning.
-It is calculated on the maximum instalment that you can afford based on your salary.
+Credit providers will allocate you a credit limit, based on your earning.
+It is calculated on the maximum installment that you can afford based on your salary.

 This is a limit and not a target.
 It doesn’t reflect well when you max out your credit card.
 It sends the message that you are an irresponsible spender and cannot manage your finances.
 However, life happens and sometimes you have to max out your card.